Italy quakes to cost insurers up to 700 million euros

-LONDON Insurers could have to pay out as much as 700 million euros (560 million pounds) as a result of earthquakes that hit northern Italy this month, risk-modelling agency Eqecat said on Wednesday.
+LONDON Insurers could have to pay out as much as 700 million euros ($880 million) as a result of earthquakes that hit northern Italy this month, risk-modeling agency Eqecat said on Wednesday.

 The quake on May 20 and two severe aftershocks nine days later will cost the insurance industry between 300 million euros and 700 million euros, Eqecat said.